 Mandatory TCFD Aligned Disclosures & Growing Support From Financial Regulators

-The Bank of Canada has committed to reporting in alignment with the TCFD.
+The Bank of Canada has committed to TCFD reporting.
 In its Financial System Review report in 2019, the Bank listed climate change for the first time as a vulnerability in Canada’s financial system, referencing the TCFD as a mitigating tool: “The risks faced by the financial system from climate change can be managed most effectively when investors and authorities know what exposures firms face and how they are being managed.
 The Financial Stability Board’s (FSB) Task Force on Climate-related Financial Disclosures recommends that firms publish climate-related financial information.”

 Bank of Canada Governor Tiff Macklem, in a speech to the Public Policy Forum in November 2020, highlighted the need to speed up adoption of TCFD in Canada: “Last month, the Task Force for [on] Climate-related Financial Disclosures released its third status report.
 It had good things to say about Canada and our country’s support for implementing its recommendations.
 But, to be frank, we all need to pick up the pace.”